 Content

-The Norwood hair scale (also called the Hamilton-Norwood scale) is a seven-stage classification system used to measure and categorize the different stages of male pattern hair loss.
+The Norwood scale (also called the Hamilton-Norwood scale) is a seven-stage classification system used to measure and categorize the different stages of male pattern hair loss.

 Content